krutika-h/realtime-braille-conversion/README.md

 - Educational tools
 - Accessibility systems

+## 👥 Team
+This project was developed as a team of 4 members.

 ## 🏆 Achievements
 - Selected among **Top 20** projects in Plutonium 2026
 - Awarded participation certificate